Find out how the ATA Carnet works, what to do at customs, and what happens if your goods are lost, destroyed or stolen.

 If you do not present the carnet it will not be discharged.
 Customs in the country of temporary admission may request payment of duty or ask for proof of the current location of the goods.
 If you’re asked for proof of re-export you should contact customs in the country where the goods are located.

 If you correctly presented the carnet at re-import, the unit can issue a certified copy of the relevant re-import voucher.
-If the voucher was not available or not presented at re-import the unit may be able to arrange for you to present the goods for inspection by a customs office.
+If the voucher was not available or not presented at re-import you will need a certificate of location.

-If the customs office is satisfied they’ll issue written confirmation, that the goods are in the UK, there may be a charge.
+If the customs office is able to inspect the goods in question, then they’ll issue written confirmation, that the goods are in the UK, there may be a charge.

 How to re-import the goods to the UK